November 14th, 2012

 Tall-tale-telling imp in the making.

 My dad is a master storyteller who always gets the punchline or dramatic pause just right.
-My siblings and I spent many nights perched on the side of our beds listening wide-eyed and rapt to tales of my dad’s haunted childhood or how his grandpa went into a coal mine one long day and never came out.
+My siblings and I spent many nights perched on the side of our beds listening wide-eyed and rapt to tales of my dad’s haunted childhood or how his grandpa lay dynamite to build a railroad one long day and never came home.
 One of our favorites was the story of my dad as a kid, hawking newspapers on the street corner, yelling, “Extra, extra, read all about it!
 Whorehouse burns down, leaving 3,000 Camp McCoy soldiers homeless!”
 Then there’s the long line of lushes we descend from, and fortunes won and lost thanks to the booze.
 Oh, and the dynamite.
 Those infernal sticks decimated half the men on my dad’s side of the family.

 So he says.